Mouth-watering green bean bundles are wrapped in bacon and glazed in brown sugar for the ultimate side dish!

 - Steam green beans until tender (see Recipe Tip).

-- Preheat the oven to 350 degrees F.
+- Preheat the oven to 350°F.

-- Gather 6–10 green beans into a bundle and wrap with 1 piece of bacon.
+- Gather 6–10 green beans into a bundle and wrap them with 1 piece of bacon.
 Secure bacon with a toothpick.
 Repeat to make 6 bundles.

 - Place bundles on a greased baking sheet (or a wire rack over a foiled-lined baking sheet).
-Sprinkle with melted butter, brown sugar and garlic salt.
+Sprinkle with melted butter, brown sugar, and garlic salt.

 - Bake for 18–20 minutes.
-For extra crispiness, broil for 1 minute, then flip bundles and broil for minute on the other side.
+For extra crispiness, broil for 1 minute, then flip bundles and broil for a minute on the other side.

 Really enjoy your recipes and especially seeing the video which makes it so much easier to then create!
 Thank you so much.

 Yumm!
 Can’t wait to try this!